mayankrana2000/demo_file/README.md

 # demo_file
-This is the demo file, that I have made for understanding github.
+This is the demo file,that I have made for understanding github.
-I am currently stuyding github.
+I am currently studying github.